DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 There is a possibility to create an Editbar that will dynamically change depending on certain conditions, e.g.: the selected shape type, absence of selected items, the properties of the selected item.

 For this purpose, you need to specify a function instead of an array of controls within the [`properties`](api/diagram_editor/editbar/config/properties_property.md) config.
-The default Editbar configuration is built in the same way: the built-in `$shape` property is specified as a function that returns different sets of controls depending on the type of a selected item, e.g. for the `text` and `img-card` shapes.
+The default Editbar configuration uses the same approach: the built-in `$shape` property is a function that returns different sets of controls depending on the type of a selected item, e.g. for the `text` and `img-card` shapes.
 Note that the default configuration isn't the same for all the [modes of the editor](api/diagram_editor/editor/config/type_property.md): the `default`, `org` and `mindmap` modes have their own sets of controls.

 Follow the steps described below to make your own dynamic Editbar.

 ### Step 1.
 Choosing the property to configure

-A function can be set as a value of any property within the [`properties`](api/diagram_editor/editbar/config/properties_property.md) config, namely:
+You can set a function as a value of any property within the [`properties`](api/diagram_editor/editbar/config/properties_property.md) config, namely:

 - a [group of elements](#configuring-controls-for-diagram-elements), i.e. `$shape`, `$group`, `$swimlane`, `$line`, `$lineTitle`
 - the [type of a particular shape](/shapes/default_shapes/), e.g. `rectangle`, `circle`, `card`
 - the `$default` property.
-Note that in this case the `item` parameter is *undefined*, since the `$default` configuration is applied when there is no selected item.
+Note that in this case the `item` parameter is *undefined*, since the Editbar applies the `$default` configuration when there is no selected item.
 Use the `editor` parameter to check the current state of the editor, e.g. the [`getIds()`](api/selection/getids_method.md) method of Selection returns the ids of the selected items, which allows distinguishing the absence of selection from the selection of several items

-The [priority of the properties](#configuring-controls-for-diagram-elements) stays the same as for the arrays of controls: the configuration set for the type of a shape is applied, while the configuration of the group this shape belongs to is ignored.
+The [priority of the properties](#configuring-controls-for-diagram-elements) stays the same as for the arrays of controls: the Editbar applies the configuration of the shape type and ignores the configuration of the group this shape belongs to.

 ### Step 2.
 Specifying a function